 Inflammation can occur because of conditions such as structural issues in the nose or a sinus infection.
 The terms “sinusitis” and “sinus infection” are sometimes used interchangeably.

 A sinus infection is a very common condition.
 According to the American College of Allergy, Asthma & Immunology, sinus infections affect 31 million people in the United States each year.

 The symptoms of sinusitis are similar to those of a common cold.
 They may include:

 It may be difficult for caregivers to detect sinusitis in a child.
 Signs include:

-Anyone can develop a sinus infection.
-However, certain other health conditions and risk factors can increase your chances of developing one, such as:
+Anyone can develop sinusitis or a sinus infection.
+However, certain health conditions and risk factors can increase your chances.